Telfeyan's Show A Hit In Indiana

 Telfeyan also holds an awards ceremony at the end of the first semester.
 The winners receive t-shirts with the words “Winner -- Telfeyan’s ‘Grammar Bee’ on the front and Hooray for me – I did it” on the back.
 There’s also a grade bump involved and, of course, bragging rights.
 Laurel Berzanskis and Mayling Leong were the winners last fall.

-Telfeyan, ’75, joined the Pacific McGeorge faculty in 2000 after a successful career as a Sacramento attorney.
+Telfeyan, ’75, joined the McGeorge faculty in 2000 after a successful career as a Sacramento attorney.
 In addition to Legal Process, he has taught Advanced Legal Writing, Community Property, Criminal Law Defenses, and an Advanced Appellate Advocacy seminar.
 He also coaches several of the law school’s moot court teams.